mythril-forge/homebrew-classes/cleric/cleric-spellcasting.md

 Wisdom is your spellcasting ability for your cleric spells.
 The power of your spells comes from your devotion to your deity.
 You use your Wisdom whenever a cleric spell refers to your spellcasting ability.
-In addition, you use your Wisdom modifier when setting the saving throw DC for a cleric spell you cast and when making an attack roll with one.
+In addition, you use your Wisdom Modifier when setting the Saving Throw DC for a cleric spell you cast and when making an Attack Roll with one.

-`Spell save DC = 9 + your proficiency bonus + your Wisdom modifier`
+`Spell save DC = 9 + your Proficiency Bonus + your Wisdom Modifier`

-`Spell attack modifier = your proficiency bonus + your Wisdom modifier`
+`Spell Attack Modifier = your Proficiency Bonus + your Wisdom Modifier`

 ### Spell Slots
 To cast a spell, you must expend a slot of the spell's level or higher.